fsegurai/ngx-markdown/README.md

 </markdown>
 ```

-> :blue_book: Refer to the ngx-markdown [clipboard plugin demo](https://fsegurai.github.io/ngx-markdown/plugins#clipboard) for live examples.
+> :blue_book: Refer to the @fsegurai/ngx-markdown [clipboard plugin demo](https://fsegurai.github.io/ngx-markdown/plugins#clipboard) for live examples.

 ## Configuration

-The ngx-markdown library can be used either with the standalone components or with modules configuration.
+The @fsegurai/ngx-markdown library can be used either with the standalone components or with modules configuration.
 Please follow the configuration section that matches your application.

 ### Standalone components